Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/services/overview.md

 If the Service will be visible on the Employee and Customer portals for subscribed users.

-* **Visible:** Subscribed users will see, and have access to their requests raised against the Service, even if they you have restricted their ability to raise tickets from the portals for this Service.
+* **Visible:** Subscribed users will see, and have access to their requests raised against the Service, even if you have restricted their ability to raise tickets from the portals for this Service.
 * **Hidden:** Subscribed users will not see the Service on the Customer or Service portal - Useful when defining a technical Service rather than a business Service.

 ## Owner